 - Can the team orally present its ideas clearly and convincingly?

-The event will take a break for lunch and after which the remaining teams will present.
 After the last team has presented, the judges will meet privately and will discuss the scores and results.
 The winning team and the runner up team will be selected on the basis of both the written and oral presentations of their business plan.
 The event will reconvene which will include the announcement of the winner, runner up, presentation of awards, and closing remarks.